Romans 13:8 Owe no one anything, except to love each other, for the one who loves another has G4137fulfilled the law.

 Think logically, not emotionally.

 All you really have to do, is just keep reading in ‘Matthew’ to understand the context.
-In reality, Jesus is proclaiming the exact opposite of we’ve been taught by mainstream theology ~
+In reality, Jesus is proclaiming the exact opposite of we’ve been taught by the mainstream Christian system ~

 Matthew 5:18-19 18For truly, I say to you, until heaven and earth “pass away”, not an iota, not a dot, will “pass” from the Law until all is accomplished.
 19Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.